-- Special Supplemental Benefits for the Chronically Ill: - Eating healthy is an important part of managing the health conditions.
-Your physician will need to certify that your health condition is impaired and your condition would benefit from nutritional counseling and help with obtaining appropriate pantry items.

-- This plan will set up nutritional counseling by phone where you can receive up to 8 sessions telephonically. - A pre designed delivery of non-perishable pantry items will be sent directly to your home.
+- Special Supplemental Benefits for the Chronically Ill: - Eating healthy is an important part of managing the health conditions listed below.
+Your physician will need to certify that your health condition is impaired and your condition would benefit from nutritional counseling and help with obtaining appropriate pantry items. - This plan will set up monthly nutritional counseling via phone. - A pre designed delivery of non-perishable pantry items will be sent directly to your home.
 Your monthly box of food 'staples' will consist of a variety shelf-stable or non-perishable foods that can vary each month.
 Your nutritional consultations by phone will help you utilize the staples and provide you with information on how to supplement with additional food resources. - You pay no out of pocket costs for the nutritional consults or monthly delivery of pantry items.